 Equidox works on its own and includes everything you need to get started in the license price- training, support, and upgrades- while being the fastest PDF accessibility software available.

+Choosing PDF accessibility software means choosing a tool you and your team must learn to use.
 Is training included in the price of the software?
 How long will it take?
 If your remediation team is not familiar with tag tree structures or how to edit them, training can take days or weeks with more manual software to get a grasp of the material, and even longer to become proficient.
 Once training is complete, will your team have absorbed enough of the information to be able to use the software efficiently and accurately?
 Easier software means easier, faster training.
 Also, training can be expensive.
 Even more so if you require large groups of staff members to learn the software.
 Complicated software usually requires more training hours, and therefore more money.

 Equidox licenses include free training, and users can learn the most important features in just an hour.
 You can record the training session to reference later as well.
 Plus, users have access to an extensive user guide and library of videos which they can access on-demand.